Laser Tattoo Removal

 In the past, removing a tattoo often meant trading it for a significant scar.
-Today, with the rapid advances in laser tattoo removal technology, tattoo removal can be achieved effectively but regardless having a tattoo removed is a big decision and takes time and is not just a one-treatment gig.
+Today, with the rapid advances in laser tattoo removal technology, tattoo removal can be achieved effectively with minimal scarring, but having a tattoo removed requires multiple sessions for effective removal.

-We’ve developed our very own tattoo-removal program so we can help you get the best out of your laser tattoo-removal treatments.
-We have two lasers for tattoo removal in Melbourne, the PiQ04 and the Picocare 450.
-Both these lasers can tackle any colour on any skin tone.
+Our experienced team has developed a tattoo removal program so we can designed to help you get the best out of your laser tattoo removal treatments.
+We have two medical grade lasers for tattoo removal in Melbourne, the PiQ04 and the Picocare 450.
+Both these lasers can tackle any colour on any skin tone and ensure effective, safe, and comfortable treatments for all our clients.

 Laser tattoo removal does hurt, let’s not sugarcoat it.
 This is because the laser uses very narrowly directed heat in a pulse, which hits skin cells and heat causes inflammation and pain.